-The holiday set the stage for joyful reunions and brand new memories.
-Unfortunately, they can also promote stress, especially when we are saddled with overwhelming responsibilities and unrealistic expectations.
+The holiday season sets the stage for joyful giving and brand new memories.
+Unfortunately, it can also promote stress, especially when we are saddled with overwhelming responsibilities and unrealistic expectations.
 To ease your burden during the holiday season, consider these strategies for a more streamlined, stress-free experience.

 Very few things are as stressful as driving from store to store at the last minute searching for the ideal gift.
 Luckily, nowadays you can do most of your shopping on the internet.
 Due to increased demand, however, you may face extended shopping times.
 This is why it’s so important to start your online shopping spree as soon as possible.
 Not only will this make the holidays less stressful, it can help you sidestep the high cost of expedited shipping.

 When we are feeling overwhelmed by seasonal obligations, we tend to neglect ourselves.
-You will be able to manage your stress a lot better if get plenty of sleep and eat a healthy diet.
-You should also prioritize your health by honoring appointments with your doctor and local dentist.
+You will be able to manage your stress a lot better if you get plenty of sleep and eat a healthy diet.
+You should also prioritize your health by honoring appointments with your doctor and local dentist, as well as continue to practice everyday prevention of Covid-19 by following the CDC guidelines.
 While it’s easy to get focused on pleasing other people during the holidays, it’s just as important to think about yourself and your long-term health.

 Money is a huge stressor that can turn a joyful holiday season into a disaster.
 Be sure to honestly assess your financial limitations.
 Once you know exactly how much you can afford to spend, stay within your budget, even if you happen to run across that perfect gift at the very last second.

 We all want our holiday experiences to be happy.
 In the real world, however, there is no way to plan for illnesses, emergencies and plain old bad moods.
-Do your best to maintain reasonable expectations for your holiday season.
+We are all adapting to a new normal during the coronavirus pandemic.
+Do your best to stay safe and maintain reasonable expectations for your holiday season.
 If things don’t go perfectly, try to turn the page and keep a positive attitude.
-When we exhaust ourselves in a desperate attempt for perfection, we set ourselves up for disappointment and resentment for not being fully appreciated.
-By keeping a practical perspective, you can minimize stress, while reducing the likelihood of that dreaded letdown that often comes in January.
+By keeping a practical perspective, you can minimize stress.